If I told you there was a way to be a better leader AND be someone who works less but gets more done, you’d want to know more, right?

 Powerful Questions Get Valuable Intel

 There’s been much research on the power of effective questions at work.
 For example: 88 percent of the most-rewarded and appreciated business projects begin with a question: “What difference could I make that other people would love?”
-And while we spend thousands on technology and research (overblown engagement surveys, anyone) designed to capture employee ideas, one of the most deceptively simple ways I've found to gather employee intel is just to ask them smart questions.
+And while we spend thousands on technology and research designed to capture employee ideas, one of the most deceptively simple ways I've found to gather employee intel is just to ask them smart questions.
 Do you ask?

 Curiosity May Have Killed The Cat But It Enlivens The Leader